PubInv/freespireco/proposal.md

-Robert L. Read is the founder and currently the President and Head Invention Coach of Public Invention, essentially acting as chief technologist, executive director, accountant, funbdraiser, grant writer, and chief publicist.
+Robert L. Read is the founder and currently the President and Head Invention Coach of Public Invention, essentially acting as chief technologist, executive director, accountant, fundraiser, grant writer, and chief publicist.
 In order to free more time
 for technical work on the Freespireco ecosystem, Public Invention needs to hire a consistent full or part-time executive director or administrator for